 As part of our goal to promote entrepreneurship, GRCA established the Business Idea Challenge.
 The competition is open to undergraduate students from Albright College, Alvernia University, Kutztown University, Penn State Berks and Reading Area Community College.
 Students develop a Business Idea Plan using resources provided by the Chamber, and submit the comprehensive plan for judging.
 Finalists are selected to present their pitch to a panel of judges from local business organizations.
 They receive valuable feedback from our panel of judges, similar to Shark Tank on TV.
 Awards are presented to the winners at a Chamber Board Meeting, where students are celebrated for their product/service ideas.
 Program is currently being redeveloped – please inquire if you’d like to be a part of the newly developed model!

-To learn more about any of our talent development programs, or our workforce initiatives, contact Ellen Albright, Director – Workforce Development.
+To learn more about any of our talent development initiatives, or our workforce programs, contact Ellen Albright, Director – Workforce Development.

 Incumbent Worker Training/ Upskilling